 This project represents part of a broader research program that investigates how Jews have approached their past and thereby constructed visions of the future.
-He also focuses on the early history of Zionism, the transformation of Jewish life following the Holocaust, as well as the legal and social issues surrounding the restitution of cultural and communal property looted by the Nazi regime, which was the focus of his peer-reviewed article "Who Are to be the Successors of European Jewry?
-The Restitution of German Jewish Communal and Cultural Property," recently published by the Journal of Contemporary History.
+He also focuses on the early history of Zionism, the transformation of Jewish life following the Holocaust, and the legal and social issues surrounding the restitution of cultural and communal property looted by the Nazi regime, which was the focus of his peer-reviewed article “Who Are to be the Successors of European Jewry?
+The Restitution of German Jewish Communal and Cultural Property,” published in the Journal of Contemporary History.

-Jason received a Masters of Arts in Near Eastern and Judaic Studies from Brandeis University, where he wrote my thesis on the history of the American Council for Judaism.
-In 2008, he graduated from Brandeis University cum laude with a BA in Near Eastern & Judaic Studies and Computer Science.
+Jason received his Ph.D. from the UCLA Department of History, and he holds a Masters of Arts in Near Eastern and Judaic Studies from Brandeis University, where he wrote his M.A. thesis on the history of the American Council for Judaism.
 See his complete Curriculum Vitae.

 Primary teaching and research interests: Jewish history, historiography, and nationalism in transnational context; modern European history and world history; history of Zionism, its critics, and the Jewish settlement and state in Israel/Palestine; history of archives and the organization of knowledge; Judaism post-Holocaust; restitution and cultural property.